Environment Variables

 LIMA_SHELLENV_ALLOW

-- Description: Specifies a comma-separated list of environment variable patterns to allow when propagating environment variables to the Lima instance with
+- Description: Specifies a comma-separated list of environment variable patterns to exempt from the block list when propagating environment variables to the Lima instance with

-.
-When set, only variables matching these patterns will be passed through, completely overriding the default block list behavior.
+--preserve-env.
+Variables matching the allow list pass through even if they also match the block list.
+Variables that match neither list pass through as well.
 This feature only applies to Lima v2.0.0 or later. - Default: unset (when using

 - Without